cotes2020/jekyll-theme-chirpy/_posts/patterns/2022-12-22-load-balancing-pattern.md

 A successful cloud strategy is to use load balancers with Auto Scaling.
 Typically, cloud applications are monitored for network traffic, memory consumption and CPU utilization.
 These metrics and trends can help define the scaling policies to add or remove the application instances dynamically.
 A load balancer in the cloud considers the dynamic resizing and dispatches the traffic based on available servers.
 The section below describes a few of the popularly known solutions in the cloud:

 ### AWS - Elastic Load Balancing (ELB)
 [Amazon ELB](https://aws.amazon.com/elasticloadbalancing/){:target="_blank"} is highly available and scalable load balancing solution.
-It is ideal for application running in AWS.
+It is ideal for applications running in AWS.
 Below are 4 different choices of Amazon ELB to pick from:
 -	[Application Load Balancer](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/){:target="_blank"} used for load balancing of HTTP and HTTPS traffic.
--	[Network Load Balancer](https://aws.amazon.com/elasticloadbalancing/network-load-balancer/){:target="_blank"} used for load balancing both TCP, UDP and TLS traffic.
+-	[Network Load Balancer](https://aws.amazon.com/elasticloadbalancing/network-load-balancer/){:target="_blank"} is used for load balancing both TCP, UDP and TLS traffic.
--	[Gateway Load Balancer](https://aws.amazon.com/elasticloadbalancing/gateway-load-balancer/){:target="_blank"} used to deploy, scale, and manage third-party virtual appliances.
+-	[Gateway Load Balancer](https://aws.amazon.com/elasticloadbalancing/gateway-load-balancer/){:target="_blank"} is used to deploy, scale, and manage third-party virtual appliances.
--	[Classic Load Balancer](https://aws.amazon.com/elasticloadbalancing/classic-load-balancer/){:target="_blank"} used for load balancing across multiple EC2 instances.
+-	[Classic Load Balancer](https://aws.amazon.com/elasticloadbalancing/classic-load-balancer/){:target="_blank"} is used for load balancing across multiple EC2 instances.

 ### GCP – Cloud Load Balancing
 [Google Cloud Load Balancing](https://cloud.google.com/load-balancing){:target="_blank"} is a highly performant and scalable offering from Google.
 It can support up to 1 million+ queries per second.
 It can be divided into 2 major categories i.e., internal, and external.
 Each major category is further classified based on the incoming traffic.
 Below are a few load balancer types.